sensu/sensu-docs/content/sensu-core/1.8/migration.md

 Combine your config into a sensuctl-readable format.
 Note that, for use with `sensuctl create`, Sensu Go resource definitions in JSON format should _not_ have a comma between resource objects.
+Optionally, you can translate your config in sections according to resource type.

 {{< highlight shell >}}
 find sensu_config_translated/ -name '*.json' -exec cat {} \; > sensu_config_translated_singlefile.json
 {{< /highlight >}}

 While most attributes are ready to use as-is, you'll need to adjust your Sensu Go configuration manually to migrate some of Sensu's features.

+_NOTE: To make it easy to compare your Sensu 1.x configuration with your Sensu Go configuration, output your current Sensu 1.x configuration using the API: `curl -s http://127.0.0.1:4567/settings | jq . > sensu_config_original.json`_

 ### 2. Translate checks